 1874 - Sealing ship operating off Newfoundland.

-1884 - Purchased by US Navy for Greely Arctic rescue mission.
-The 1881-83 Expedition commanded by First Lieutenant Adolphus Greely, US Army was one of two setting up observation stations in the Arctic.
-Greely's was left stranded in the Arctic over the winter of 1883-84.
-US Navy organized a fleet consisting of USS Bear, USS Thetis and the loaned HMS Alert, who together rescued the few survivors of the expedition.
+1884 - Purchased by the US Navy for Greely Arctic rescue mission.
+The 1881-83 Expedition commanded by First Lieutenant Adolphus Greely, US Army was one of two whose purpose was to set up meteorological observation stations in the Arctic.
+Greely's party was left stranded in the Arctic over the winter of 1883-84.
+The US Navy organized a fleet consisting of USS Bear, USS Thetis and HMS Alert, who together rescued the survivors of the expedition.

-1885 - Transferred to the Revenue Cutter Service of Treasury Department for service in Alaskan Waters and the Arctic Ocean with the Alaskan Patrol.
-First commander was Captain A A Fengar, soon replaced by Captain "Hell Roaring" Mike Healy for the next nine years.
+1885 - Transferred to the Revenue Cutter Service of the Treasury Department for service in Alaskan Waters and the Arctic Ocean with the Alaskan Patrol.
+Bear's first commander was Captain A.A.
+Fengar, was followed by Captain "Hell Roaring" Mike Healy for the next nine years.